jmmoser/node-drivers/README.md

 })();
 ```

-### 2. Communicate with a PLC-5 processor using PCCC embedded in CIP:
+### 2. Communicate with a PLC-5, SLC 5/03, or SLC 5/04 processor using PCCC embedded in CIP:

 ```javascript
 const { Layers } = require('node-drivers');